vatsalmehta2001/ancient-script-decoder/README.md

 ## Project Overview
 This project uses deep learning to recognize and decipher ancient Egyptian hieroglyphs.
 The system can identify individual hieroglyphs from the Gardiner Sign List using computer vision and machine learning techniques.

-**Note: This project is just the beginning and is nowhere near finished.** Currently, the system can identify hieroglyphic symbols with confidence levels, but a comprehensive translation system with complete meanings for each code is still in development.
+**Note: This project is continuously evolving.** Currently, the system can identify hieroglyphic symbols with high confidence levels using a state-of-the-art advanced model.

 ## Features

-- **Hieroglyph Recognition**: Identifies individual hieroglyphs from images with high accuracy (93.8% on test set)
+- **Advanced Hieroglyph Recognition**: Identifies individual hieroglyphs from images with high accuracy (82.66% top-1, 95% top-3 accuracy)
-- **Multiple Model Architectures**: Includes CNN, EfficientNet, and Transformer-based models
+- **State-of-the-Art Architecture**: Implements TensorFlow-based CNN model with residual connections and advanced training techniques
+- **Optimized Learning Rate Scheduling**: Uses cosine decay with warmup for improved convergence
 - **Web Interface**: User-friendly Streamlit application for uploading and analyzing hieroglyphic texts
 - **Comprehensive Evaluation**: Detailed metrics and visualizations to understand model performance
 - **Detection System**: Automatically detects and segments individual hieroglyphs in complex scenes

 ## Dataset

-This project uses a dataset compiled by Morris Franken, complementary to the paper titled "Automatic Egyptian Hieroglyph Recognition by Retrieving Images as Texts" (ACM Conference on Multimedia, 2013).
-The dataset contains:
+This project uses a dataset compiled from various sources containing:

-- 4,210 hieroglyph images (of which 179 are labeled as UNKNOWN)
+- High-quality hieroglyph images organized by Gardiner code classification
-- 171 distinct classes (according to the Gardiner Sign List)
-- Images extracted from 10 different plates from "The Pyramid of Unas" (Alexandre Piankoff, 1955)
-- Both manually annotated and automatically detected hieroglyphs
+- Multiple classes representing distinct hieroglyphic symbols
+- Various lighting, angles, and contexts for robust recognition

+The raw dataset was obtained from the [EgyptianHieroglyphicText](https://github.com/rfuentesfe/EgyptianHieroglyphicText/tree/main) repository, which provides a comprehensive collection of hieroglyph images structured according to Gardiner's classification system.
+This dataset consists of 310 classes and 13,729 images representing hieroglyphs on different materials, including carved or painted stone stelae.

 ## Project Structure

 ```
 ancient-script-decoder/
-├── Dataset/                      # Original dataset folder
+├── dataset_new/                  # Improved hierarchical dataset for training (not included in repo)
+├── advanced_output/              # Model output, checkpoints, and evaluation metrics
 ├── app.py                        # Streamlit web application
-├── evaluate.py                   # Evaluation script
-├── model.py                      # Model architecture implementations
+├── advanced_model.py             # Advanced model architecture implementation
-├── preprocessing.py              # Data preprocessing utilities
+├── advanced_preprocessing.py     # Advanced data preprocessing utilities
+├── train_advanced.py             # Advanced model training script
-├── train.py                      # Training script
+├── run_advanced_training.sh      # Convenience script for training the model
-├── hieroglyph_recognition/       # Generated folder with processed data and models
+├── setup_environment.sh          # Script to set up the environment
+├── export_model_for_app.py       # Utility to export model for use in the app
 └── README.md                     # This file
 ```